 Slick and simple designs (ideally in merino wool) are better than fancy and padded – especially if the pads just put pressure in the wrong places.
 Look for socks with as few seams as possible and the same, or similar, thickness to your boot fit.
 On longer tours, if I carry a spare, my second pair is ever-so-slightly-thicker to make up for the liner packing down a bit.
 It soon comes back when properly dried (at the start of the next tour).

-Buy your socks small – there is nothing worse than a baggy sock wrinkling up in your boots and they need to stay snug for several days.
+Buy your socks small to beat the blister – there is nothing worse than a baggy sock wrinkling up in your boots and they need to stay snug for several days.
 Finally, no pilling, no bobbles, no bald patches.
 Chuck them out and replace when (or even better, before) they get too old.

 3. MORNING CARE

 Get a blister-reduction routine going on.
 Fit your socks with care and attention: snug, smug, dry, happy feet.
 Don’t be walking across the boot room and soak your socks (in who knows what) before you start your day.
 Carefully slide your socks on your feet; and your feet into your boots.
 A wrinkle or ruck now will be with you for the duration of the day.
-It is so much easier to sort it here in the warm and dry comfort of the boot room.
+It is so much easier to sort it here, and beat the blister, in the warm and dry comfort of the boot room.

 4. ON TOUR HOT SPOT ALERT!